darkLoki3/Porfolio/modelo/typescript/README.md

 ```

 ## [Status per order](/statusperorder.ts)
-> How to minimize if use
+> How to minimize if use example was picked from the user Matheus Augusto in Linkedin
 ```typescript
 ```